Subscribe to Candid Magazine

 Dickinson’s portrayal of this wasted youth shines through and unsurprisingly he has since been picking up parts, left, right and centre.
 Playing the prince in the upcoming Maleficent 2; currently starring in BBC TV show Trust, directed by Danny Boyle; as well as featuring in the blockbuster The Darkest Minds released earlier this year as well as host of other forthcoming productions

-In Postcards from London, the film we are interviewing Dickinson about, Harris Dickinson team up with director Steve McLean, who seized on the same attributes that Hittman saw but thematically and stylistically diverged into a completely different direction.
+In Postcards from London, the film we are interviewing Dickinson about, sees him team up with director Steve McLean, who seized on the same attributes that Hittman saw, but thematically and stylistically diverged into a completely different direction.

 Dickinson leads in a puzzling tale of rent boys, art connoisseurs and existentialist tête-à-tête in the background of an imagined Soho.
-Dickinson plays Jim, who hails from Essex and whose foray into Soho to find himself has him meet a loquacious group of high class rent boys from all corners of Europe.
+He plays Jim, who hails from Essex and whose foray into Soho to finds him meet a loquacious group of high class rent boys from all corners of Europe.

 Postcards from London won’t be everyone’s cup of tea, as it’s a film one would describe as a theatre movie, where realism is rejected for a heightened reality.
-Set in a nostalgic fabricated Soho, that perhaps never existed; a mergence of perspectives and eras of a Soho past and present.
-In some respect, this is where the film’s merits and uniqueness lie; in this conjuring of an alternate universe where existential conversation, the avant-garde and effervescent colour coalesce.
+Set in a nostalgic fabricated Soho, that perhaps never existed; a mergence of past and present perspectives.
+In some respect, this is where the film’s merits and uniqueness lie; in this conjuring of an alternate universe where existential conversation, the avant-garde and effervescent colour, coalesce.